NexusNation/Documentation/Guides/Jailbreak.md

 **Rebellion Strategy**

 When it comes to rebelling, it's always best to plan strategically and only make a move when the time is right.
 So this means drifting off when the Guards are not paying attention, where it be because their backs are turned or they're focused on another rebel, running directly at a Guard is not always the best idea.
+Be careful, as actions such as throwing harmful grandes or shooting a weapon will mark you as a rebeller for 15 seconds.

 **Black Market**